apeskinian/p5_treasures_untold/README.md

     | :---: |
     | ![Realms](documentation/features/dashboard/product_admin/realms.png "Realms") |

-    Tapping/clicking on the green plus icon in the realm table displays the new realm prompt.
+    Clicking on the green plus icon in the realm table displays the new realm prompt.
 The user can enter the name of the new realm here.
 Additionally, there is a checkbox to indicate whether the realm name should include a prefix of ‘The’ in specific grammatical contexts (e.g., ‘The Enchanted Forest’ — where the realm is named Enchanted Forest, but the article ‘The’ is used in certain instances).

     The user can then save the new realm by tapping/clicking on the 'Add' button or cancel and return to the dashboard with the 'Cancel' or modal close button.